-ReRAM is an emerging technology that combines the advantages of both RAM and Flash: The ReRAM is non-volatile, fast, cost effective and does not degrade even after many Program/Erase cycles.
+ReRAM is an emerging technology that combines the advantages of both RAM and Flash: The ReRAM is non-volatile, extremely fast, cost effective and can endure significantly higher number Program/Erase cycles than Flash memory.
 It has been studied and developed for the last decade and its commercial usage is expected to increase dramatically over the next few years.

-The major focus of ReRAM technology is to replace traditional Flash memory and is widely viewed as the “most likely to succeed” Flash replacement, since it provides the performance and manufacturability advantages over competing replacement alternatives.
+ReRAM technology is widely viewed as the “most likely to succeed” Flash replacement, since it provides the performance and manufacturability advantages over competing replacement alternatives.

 Because of its simple structure, a ReRAM cell is small, fast, easy to stack, and consumes extremely low power.
 The challenge in ReRAM is choosing the appropriate resistive material which must change its chemical or physical structure while low voltage is applied, and to be able to restore it in a most repeatable manner in a cost effective production process.

-For more than half a century, conventional Silicon-based Complementary Metal-Oxide-Semiconductor (CMOS) transistors have been the mainstay of the electronic memory industry.
-Furthermore, Silicon-based Flash memory’s superior performance and its ease of fabrication compared to competing memory technologies has made it the dominant form of CMOS memory.
-However, the high standards of next-generation memory driven by rapidly growing demands have revealed the limits of current Silicon-based Flash memory technology in terms of its fundamental scaling limitations, energy consumption, cost, and switching speed.
+In the last 40 years the Flash Memory Technology have been the mainstay of the electronic memory industry, however, the high standards of next-generation memory driven by rapidly growing demands have revealed the limits of the current Flash memory technology in terms of its fundamental scaling limitations, energy consumption, cost, and switching speed.
 In addition, they have stability issues when they are fabricated with nanoscale gate width.
 This is because losing a few electrons in the floating gate can cause severe loss of reliability while crosstalk between neighboring cells limits their spacing distance.

 The overall market size for Flash memory is currently estimated at approximately 40 Billion USD and is rapidly growing.
 The world’s storage requirements are doubling itself every two years.
 However, Moore’s Law, which states that transistor quantity will double every 18 months, will soon no longer be supported as Flash technology is reaching its physical scaling limits.